hardik05/Damn_Vulnerable_C_Program/ReadMe.md

 **What it is?**

-This is a simple C program, i coded to explain common types of vulnerabilities like:
+This is a simple C program which I have coded to explain common types of vulnerabilities like:
 1. integer overflow
 2. integer underflow
 3. Out of bound Read